Grok

 Verdict

 Grok is now substantial enough to stand on its own as an assistant product.
-It is a useful option for people who want live-search-heavy chat, strong multimodal ambition, and a growing project-oriented workflow, but it still benefits from careful validation and clear expectations around plan and feature boundaries.
+It is a useful option for people who want live-search-heavy chat, strong multimodal ambition, and a growing project-oriented workflow, but it still benefits from careful validation and clear expectations around tier boundaries and product volatility.